 "As we both know, without purpose, we would not exist.
 It is purpose that created us.
 That guides us.
 That drives us.
 It is purpose that defines us." — Agent Smith, a piece of software.

 A software product is a tool.
-Its value is not in itself, but in its ability to fulfill a purpose.
+Its value is not in itself, but in its ability to fulfill the real-world need that birthed it.
 Solid MVV statements and clear OKRs go a long way in keeping what's really important in the forefront.

 Unity

 The best software development teams (or any kind of team, for that matter) operate as one single organism.
-Aim to build teams where the standards are high, communication is effective and fluid, responsibilities are well-defined, well-distributed, and well-executed.
+I aim to build teams where the standards are high, communication is effective and fluid, responsibilities are well-defined, well-distributed, and well-executed.